Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Introduction

 On another note, constraints on communication resources and therefore on the number of clients that may participate in training additionally complicate implementation of FL schemes.
 It would be particularly unrealistic to require regular contributions to training from all the clients in a large-scale cross-device FL system.
 Instead, only a fraction of clients participate in any given training round; unfortunately, this further aggravates detrimental effects of statistical heterogeneity.
-Selecting informative clients in non-IID FL settings is an open problem that has received considerable attention from the research community \cite{powerofchoice, clustered, afl}.
+Selecting informative clients in non-IID FL settings is an open problem that has received considerable attention from the research community \citep{powerofchoice, clustered, afl}.
 Since privacy concerns typically prohibit clients from sharing their local data label distributions, existing studies focus on estimating informativeness of a client's update by analyzing the update itself.
-This motivated a family of methods that rely on the norms of local updates to assign probabilities of sampling the clients \cite{chen2020optimal, ribero2020communication}.
-Aiming to enable efficient use of the available communication and computation resources, another set of methods groups clients with similar data distributions into clusters based on the similarity between clients' model updates \cite{diverse, clustered}.
-In addition to model updates, local loss \cite{powerofchoice, lai2021oort, fedcor} and test accuracy on public data \cite{ucb, mohammed2020budgeted} have been used to gauge informativeness of the clients' updates.
-Across the board, the existing methods still struggle to deliver desired performance in an efficient manner: the loss-based and clustering-based techniques cannot distinguish clients with balanced data from the clients with imbalanced data, while accuracy-based methods rely on a validation dataset at the server and need to train a sampling agent using multi-armed bandit (MAB) algorithms.
+This motivated a family of methods that rely on the norms of local updates to assign probabilities of sampling the clients \citep{chen2020optimal, ribero2020communication}.
+Aiming to enable efficient use of the available communication and computation resources, another set of methods groups clients with similar data distributions into clusters based on the similarity between clients' model updates \citep{diverse, clustered}.
+Across the board, the existing methods still struggle to deliver desired performance in an efficient manner and cannot distinguish clients with balanced data from the clients with imbalanced data.